penjackman/NCV_Market/README.md

 - Persist data
 - Use panda or matplotlib to plot graphs

+Statistical functions:
+- Pearson method correlation from numpy (numpy.corrcoef) between stock performance and confirmed cases
+- 65-day moving average of RSI of a stock with a period of 10-days (10 trading days)

+Database
+- Sqlite3 (python) for stocks and for feedback/commments

 Website FrontEnd (FE):
-- Register a website (name and hosting: to be determined)
+- Register a website (name and hosting: will it be tickerCV.com)
-- Have some basic white background
-- Have an input for ticker symbol
-- Have space to display graph

 Finally, connect Website FE with Data_Process to complete the mvp.